Reinforcement Learning with Generalizable Gaussian Splatting: Introduction

-3D Gaussian Splatting (3DGS)~\cite{kerbl20233d} provides a groundbreaking approach to answer our question.
-This technique not only enables 3D-consistent feature fusions but also explicitly represents detailed local geometries.
-Owing to its differentiable properties, it can be seamlessly integrated into reinforcement learning.
+3D Gaussian Splatting (3DGS)~\cite{kerbl20233d} provides an approach to answer the question.
+This technique not only enables 3D-consistent content expression but also explicitly represents detailed local geometries.
+Owing to its differentiable properties, it can be integrated into many deep learning frameworks.
 However, conventional 3DGS requires per-scene optimization that obstacles its usage in RL.
-Motivated by this, we introduce a generalizable 3DGS method, enabling to extraction of high-quality 3DGS representations from the visual observations for reinforcement learning tasks.
-We select RoboMimic~\cite{robomimic2021} as our training and testing environment.
+Motivated by this, we introduce a generalizable 3DGS framework that is pretrained for obtaining 3D-aware prior knowledge of specific tasks, enabling the extraction of high-quality 3DGS from the visual observations for RL tasks.
+We select RoboMimic~\cite{robomimic2021} as our training and evaluation environment.
 RoboMimic is a sophisticated dataset and benchmark for robotics research.
-RoboMimic encompasses a comprehensive multimodal dataset that includes visual inputs, robotic actions, and interaction data, all of which are instrumental for training and evaluating robotics learning models.
-To put it in a nutshell, our contributions can be summarized as follows: \begin{enumerate} \item To the best of our knowledge, we propose a novel generalizable 3D Gaussian representation and adapt it to RL for the first time.
+To put it in a nutshell, our contributions can be summarized as follows: \begin{enumerate} \item To the best of our knowledge, we propose to adopt the pretrained generalizable 3D Gaussian as a representation for RL for the first time.
 Our approach is illustrated in Fig.~\ref{fig:main-fig}.
-This innovation not only introduces a advanced and efficient way of environmental representation to the RL field but also broadens the application prospects of 3DGS technology in various RL tasks. \item By validating our method across multiple tasks in the RoboMimic benchmark, our approach has demonstrated outstanding performance.
-This achievement not only proves the effectiveness of our proposed representation method but also provides new perspectives for future vision-based RL. \end{enumerate}
+This innovation not only introduces an efficient way of environmental representation to the RL field but also broadens the application prospects of 3DGS technology in various RL tasks. \item Our approach has demonstrated outstanding performance by validating our method across multiple tasks in the RoboMimic benchmark.
+This achievement not only proves the effectiveness of our proposed representation method but also provides new insights for future vision-based RL. \end{enumerate}